openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

 ---------------

-The connectivity model used here is consistent with OpenStack/Neutron's current white list model - that is, there is no connectivity outside an EPG unless explicitly allowed.
+The connectivity model used here is consistent with OpenStack/Neutron's current white list model - that is, there is no connectivity outside an PTG unless explicitly allowed.

 The rendering of the proposed new abstractions happens via existing Security